Shaping Energy Investments

 Engaging Federal Government

-A path to zero-carbon emissions requires an all-encompassing energy strategy that takes advantage of new energy technologies.
-To advance energy technology and drive future federal investments in energy research and development, we actively engage and provide insight/connections with the Department of Energy and other agencies including:
+Sustaining America’s leadership in energy requires a holistic energy strategy that takes advantage of all new energy technologies and innovations.
+To advance energy policy and drive future federal investments in energy research and development, we actively engage and provide insight and connections to the relevant Department of Energy (DOE) programs and other agencies including:

 • National Aeronautics and Space Administration.

-We foster partnership and help shape energy policies/investments by maintaining relationships with all 17 Department of Energy national laboratories.
-Our team also has long-standing relationships with key congressional offices and Committees (House and Senate Appropriations Committees, the House Science, Space, and Technology Committee, and the Senate Energy and Natural Resources Committee).
+We foster partnerships and help shape national energy policy and investment by maintaining relationships with all 17 Department of Energy national laboratories; key congressional offices and Committees (such as the House and Senate Appropriations Committees; the House Science, Space, and Technology Committee; and the Senate Energy and Natural Resources Committee); and influential stakeholders from the academic, industrial, and non-profit sectors.

 FUNDAMENTAL ENERGY RESEARCHAPPLIED ENERGYENERGY & NUCLEAR SECURITY